Niyat has been a content manager at Zooma since 2019. She loves to create content and helps to bring campaigns and ideas to life.

 Part of my job is collecting ideas, testing, and experimenting.
-At Zooma, you sometimes get the impression that we are all mad scientists because we love experiments.
+At Zooma, you sometimes think we are all mad scientists because we love experiments.
 Most bold ideas are outside the wastepaper basket but on a Kanban board.
-After selecting which idea we want to implement, we get it up and try it out, tinker and tweak details and evaluate the results until it becomes a best practice.
+After selecting which idea we want to implement, we get it up and try it out, tinker and tweak details, and evaluate the results until it becomes a best practice.

 A best practice usually emerges naturally after a period of trial and error.
 It is a set of guidelines that produce good results.
 Best practice refers to performing a task or configuring something.

-If you run frequent tests for your marketing, sales or service departments or business, make data-driven decisions and include quality feedback, you affect long-term and are more successful.
+If you run frequent tests for your marketing, sales, or service departments or business, make data-driven decisions, and include quality feedback, you will be more successful in the long term.

 Motivate your employees to perform their tests.
 If you are a CEO, ensure that the culture allows your employees to try new things, even if you are not convinced or think they will fail.
 Motivate your employees to share ideas and propose experiments.
 The right corporate culture, especially error culture, is essential in experiments.

-Use Trello, Asana, Teamwork or another Kanban tool to put all ideas you get from sales, service, marketing, design, product development, and management.
+Use Trello, Asana, Teamwork, or another Kanban tool to put all the ideas you get from sales, service, marketing, design, product development, and management together.
 Then, select and implement the ideas within a few days or weeks.
 If it takes several months, that means your experiments are too big.
-The last thing you want to do is to spend too long on something where you don't know if it will work, spend much money on it and take you down the wrong way.
+The last thing you want to do is spend too long on something where you don't know if it will work, spend too much money on it, and take it the wrong way.

 Build a team within your organisation.
-Meet weekly or monthly to discuss and collect ideas and evaluate the experiments.
+Meet weekly or monthly to discuss, collect ideas, and evaluate the experiments.

-Since 2019, we have appointed a best practice board - people with diverse backgrounds and skill sets within Zooma - whose sole mission is to launch initiatives, test, and evaluate every month.
-These are some examples of experiments which has passed the high requirement of the best practice board:
+Since 2019, we have appointed a best practice board—people with diverse backgrounds and skill sets within Zooma—whose sole mission is to launch initiatives, test them, and evaluate them every month.
+These are some examples of experiments that have passed the high requirements of the best practice board:

 Best practices are often adopted unreflectively as templates by other marketers and implemented, sometimes with questionable or no success.
 But, used correctly, best practices can improve your performance if the tasks are simple enough.
 So dare to make your own experiences, experiments and discoveries.
 And yes, making mistakes is just a part of it, as is having the courage and being open to new things.